lapalb/as_blog/_posts/2019-05-06-welcome-to-jekyll.markdown

 ---

-This is my first, blog I **made using Jekyll**.
+This is my first blog, I **made using Jekyll**.
 There are many sites where you can host your blogs
 1. Wordpress
 2. Medium
 3. Github Static Pages